-- Trick or Vote is the nation's largest get-out-the-vote Halloween costumed canvass.
+- is the nation's largest get-out-the-vote Halloween costumed canvass.
 In 2009, we knocked on over 8,700 doors in Seattle and over 10,000 across Washington State.
 And guess what?
 We even won an award for it - Politics Magazine gave Trick or Vote the Reed Award for best get-out-the-vote plan and execution.
 Nice!

 - program has trained dozens of young people on campaign and organizing skills, and injects their energy and smarts directly into Washington politics.

-- Bus Trips provide a blast of energy for forward-thinking candidates and complement the work campaigns are already doing on the ground.
+- provide a blast of energy for forward-thinking candidates and complement the work campaigns are already doing on the ground.
 During the summer and fall, we load up our beautiful 1989 MCI coach with volunteers and knock on doors all across Washington.

 - 2009 and 2011's Candidate Survivor were the largest candidate forums in Seattle...ever.
 Over 700 young people came together to watch and vote on Seattle City Council candidates.

 - Since 2007, we've been shaking things up at our neighborhood Capitol Hill Block Party, handing out popsicles and getting thousands of young people to register to vote and pledge to vote.